List of districts in Azad Kashmir

-Azad Kashmir is a dependent territory of Pakistan.
+Azad Kashmir is an administrative territory of the Pakistani-administered Kashmir.
 It has 10 first-order administrative divisions called "districts," and each district is divided into tehsils.
 Geographically, the northern districts of Azad Kashmir encompass the lower part of the Himalayas.
 The southern districts of Azad Kashmir, which consist of the Bhimber, Kotli, and Mirpur districts have extremely hot weather in the summer and moderately cold weather in the winter.
 Azad Kashmir receives rainfall in both the winter and summer seasons, with Muzaffarabad being among the wettest areas of Azad Kashmir.
-The culture in the northern districts is similar to that of the people of Gilgit-Baltistan, where Balti and other languages are spoken.
-In the central districts like Poonch, etc., the Hindko and Gojri languages are spoken, and in the southern districts, the culture of the people is similar to that of the Potoharis.
+The culture in the northern districts is similar to that of the people of Gilgit-Baltistan, where Balti, Gujari and other languages are spoken.
+In the central districts like Poonch, etc., the Hindko and Gujari languages are spoken, and in the southern districts, the culture of the people is similar to that of the Potoharis.

-List of Districts
+List of districts

+History

+In 1985 Azad Kashmir consisted of 4 districts, Muzaffarabad, Poonch, Mirpur and Kotli Hattian was a subdivision of Muzaffarabad, Bhimber was a subdivison of Mirpur, Bagh and Haveli were subdivisions of Poonch.
+In 1987 Bagh became a separate district from Poonch with Haveli as a subdivion - the other districts remained unchanged.

+In 1996, Azad Kashmir consisted of 7 districts, Muzaffarabad, Bagh, Poonch, Pallandri, Mirpur, Kotli and Bhimber.
+In 2006, Azad Kashmir consisted of 8 districts, Muzaffarabad, Neelum, Mirpur, Bhimber, Kotli, Poonch, Bagh and Sudhnuti (formerly Pallandri).
+The current set-up of 10 districts was established in 2009.